anishs37/cse-application/README.md

 # Ctrl-Shift-Eye Electron App
-install robotjs, and electron before running. use `npm start` to start the electron app.
+install robotjs, and electron, then use npm run rebuild-robotjs. use `npm start` to start the electron app.